department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases.md

 template: 6-info-page
 ---

-We believe the following health problems are likely caused by contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).
-If you had contact with Agent Orange while serving in the military—and now have 1 or more of these health problems—you may be able to get VA support (called disability compensation or benefits).
+We believe the following conditions (illnesses) are likely caused by contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).
+If you had contact with Agent Orange while serving in the military—and now have 1 or more of these conditions—you may be able to get VA support (called disability compensation or benefits).

 ###Cancers believed to be caused by contact with Agent Orange